selfrefactor/rambda/README.md

 > Latest version that has this feature is `2.3.1`

 ## Changelog

+- 3.1.0 This might be breaking change for Typescript users, as very different definitions are introduced.
+With the previous state of the definitions, it was not possible to pass `dtslint` typings tests.

+- `R.either` and `R.both` supports multiple arguments as they should.

+- Several methods added by  [@squidfunk](https://github.com/squidfunk) - `R.assocPath`, `R.symmetricDifference`, `R.intersperse`, `R.intersection` and `R.difference`

 - 3.0.1 Close [issue #234](https://github.com/selfrefactor/rambda/issues/234) - wrong curry typing